 What is IoT Remote Data Monitoring?

-IoT remote data monitoring refers to the use of smart sensors, connected assets and devices to gather and send data about key parameters in infrastructure systems to monitor and be aware of their state and condition.
+IoT remote data monitoring involves the use of smart sensors, connected assets, and devices to collect and transmit data about crucial parameters.
+In this article, we will exemplify how IoT remote monitoring is employed in infrastructure systems to track and stay informed about their state and condition.

 Smart sensors can measure anything from temperature and humidity to number of movements, pressure, corrosion, water flows or vibration, depending on the use case.